 How often you go through the above 5 steps depends on how often you add content to your site.
 The more often you add content the more often it would behoove you to backup.
 Get the above in place and if you ever have to go through the grief of having to restore your site, you’ll be glad you did!

 Some folks find the above a bit too hairy and complicated.
-No worries, you can subscribe to my maintenance program and I’ll handle this for you!
+No worries, you can subscribe to my maintenance program and I’ll handle all this for you!

 At your service,